paazmaya/WP-Member-Register/readme.txt

 == Changelog ==

+= 0.9.0 =
+* Released 14 February 2012
+* Group management.
+Group contains people who can be listed and have rights to files.

 = 0.8.2 =
 * Released 9 February 2012
 * Grade accepts only a year too, but it is transformed to the first day of that year